null3FF3KT/AboutMe/README.md

 ## ⚙️ Current Focus

 - Deploying production-grade AI services for **fraud and credit-risk analysis**
-- Integrating **M365 Copilot and Power Automate** with Graph API for intelligent workflows
+- Integrating **M365 Copilot, Power Automate, and Graph API** for intelligent enterprise workflows
 - Maintaining a **self-hosted lab** running Azure, Docker, and local AI tools
 - Using structured systems like **TELOS** and **Position Tickets** to track progress and decisions

 ---